Everybody

 FURTHER THOUGHTS ABOUT CHRISTIAN ESCHATOLOGY

-Jesus the Christ, the promised Messiah of the Old Testament was miraculously conceived by Mary [4], and born in time to bring about God’s consistent promise to redeem a chosen people for Himself.
-When Jesus [5] entered upon His ministry, He taught that with Him the kingdom of God had arrived[6].
-By His death on the cross He had secured the salvation of His people and by His death He had destroyed the stronghold of Satan[7].
-When He ascended back to the Father[8], He promised to come again to judge this earth, and to usher in the new heavens and earth[9] and to crush Satan's present dominion.
+Concerning Jesus Christ, the promised Messiah of the Old Testament we learn that He was miraculously conceived by the virgin Mary [4] and born in time to bring about God’s consistent promise to redeem a chosen people for Himself.
+When Jesus [5] began His ministry, He taught that with Him the kingdom of God had arrived [6].
+By His death on the cross He had secured the salvation of His people and by His death He had destroyed death, the stronghold of Satan[7].
+When He ascended back to the Father [8], He promised to come again to judge this earth, and to usher in the new heavens and earth [9] and to crush Satan's present dominion.
 Christians have a strong and positive eschatology of victory.
 They have a strong view of the future.

 Much of the New Testament is concerned directly or

 indirectly with eschatology- with future issues.
-So, in terms of eschatology Christians are not dealing with a minor doctrine.
-The doctrine of the last things strongly affects how Christians think and behave NOW.
+Eschatology is not a minor doctrine in biblical Christianity.
+Moreover, the doctrine of the last things strongly affects how Christians think and behave NOW.

 - The Bible strongly